What To Do If Your BetterHelp Therapist Isn’t The Right Fit

 If you are struggling with substance use, contact the SAMHSA National Helpline at 1-800-662-HELP (4357) to receive support and resources.
 Support is available 24/7.

-Since therapy is a personal experience, depending on an individual's unique needs, sessions can take many forms.
-While BetterHelp offers a wide selection of therapists, the match might not always be quite right.
-If your therapy session consistently leaves you feeling drained, frustrated, or unheard, it may be worth exploring other therapists.
-BetterHelp’s platform allows clients the option of switching providers easily.
-Clients can request a new therapist without needing to explain themselves or seek approval.
+While BetterHelp offers a wide selection of therapists, your first match might not always be quite right.
+If your therapy sessions consistently leave you feeling drained, frustrated, or unheard, it may be worth exploring other therapists.
+BetterHelp’s platform allows clients the option of switching providers easily, without needing to explain themselves or seek approval.
 To make a change, visit your account settings, find the section titled “My Therapist,” and request a new provider.
-Clients can then explore therapists based on their individual needs and preferences.
+Clients can then explore new therapists based on their individual needs and preferences.

 1.7M reviews with a 4.9/5 ★ session rating